Greek deputy PM: further haircut not been discussed

-Private bondholders have already been asked to participate in a bailout of the crisis-stricken euro zone country by accepting a write-down of 21 percent of their Greek debt portfolio.
+Private bondholders have already been asked to participate in a bailout of the crisis-striken euro zone country by accepting a write-down of 21 percent of their Greek debt portfolio.

 "The Greek government has not ever discussed the possibility of a (further) haircut," Pangalos told a news conference in Paris.